-4. Whisk the eggs and crème fraîche with juice and zest of the lemon.
-Season with sea salt, pepper, a pinch of chilli and garlic.
+3. While the pastry case blind bakes, whisk the eggs and crème fraîche with juice and zest of the lemon.
+Add a pinch of chilli powder, the chopped garlic and a generous pinch of salt and pepper.
 Mix well.

-5. Trim the woody ends off the asparagus.
+4. Snap the woody ends off the asparagus.
 Slice half the asparagus into little rounds.
-Fold cut bits through the mix with half the almonds and a grating of Parmesan or nuggets of feta or soft cheese.
+Fold through the mix with half the almonds (if you're using them) and a good grating of parmesan cheese.

-8. Bake for 20-25 mins, until the egg mix is looks golden, puffy and firm to the touch.
-Test doneness by gently easing a knife into the centre.
-It should come
+6. Bake for 20-25 mins, until the egg mix looks golden, puffy and firm to the touch.
+Test the doneness by gently easing a knife into the centre.
+It should come out quite clean.

 7. Let it set for 30 mins before cutting.
 Finish with and extra grating of parmesan, if you like.
 The quiche will keep for up to 3 days in the fridge and is good eaten cold, as well as warm from the oven.